AN AMERICAN ICON

 • 2011 •

-Jacob Bromwell® begins production at its new plant in Markle, IN, which features state-of-the-art machinery and safe labor conditions.
-Products manufactured at this factory include the Classic Tin Cup and Original Popcorn Popper, both of which have become important icons of 19th-century domestic Americana and continue to be among the company’s best-selling items.
-The company sees a resurgence in sales and a return to profitability by focusing on the brand’s reputation for durability, quality, and exclusivity.
+Jacob Bromwell® begins production at its new plant in Markle, IN, featuring state-of-the-art machinery and safe working conditions.
+Products manufactured at this factory include the Classic Tin Cup and Original Popcorn Popper, both of which have become important icons of 19th-century domestic Americana.
+By focusing on the brand’s reputation for durability, quality, and exclusivity, the company sees a resurgence in sales and a return to profitability.

 • 2012 •

 Jacob Bromwell® brings to market the world’s first copper flask and it becomes an instant success, catapulting the company’s sales and helping to garner nationwide press in publications such as Country Living, People, Esquire, and Martha Stewart Living.
-In response to the increased demand, the company opens a copper fabrication workshop.
-All products produced at this facility are made by hand using old-fashioned techniques and authentic materials.
+In response to the increased demand, the company opens a domestic copper fabrication workshop in Vermont.

 • 2014 •